Logging Important RS232 Data

 being received or transmitted.
 This means AntiLog is ideal for

-rate significantly less than 115,200 baud with gaps between
+at a rate significantly less than 115,200 baud with gaps between

 Single or Dual Channel Logging